cgyurik/qml_for_qchem/README.md

 # QML for QChem
-Using quantum convolutional neural networks (QCNN) to predict quantum chemistry properties
+All code for the "Quantum Machine Learning for Quantum Chemistry" project.

 ## This repository

-Contents of the main code folder `qml_model`:
+Contents of the code folder `gs_energy-prediction`:
+- `run.py`: executable python file that performs an groundstate energy prediction experiment.
+- `tfq_model.py`: python file containing the main class for the QML model in the groundstate energy prediction experiment.
-- `notebooks/`: Notebooks explaining the data and benchmarking experiments with a simple neural network.
+- `notebooks`: directory containing jupyter-notebooks explaining the data and benchmarking experiments with classical models.
-- `utils` directory: scripts used for generating/loading data.
+- `utils` directory containing files for generating/loading data, vqe optimization and pqc ansatzes.
-- `data` directory: all data of generated molecules (in subdirs `molecules` and `json`).
+- `data` directory containing all data of generated molecules.

+Contents of the code folder `vqe-surrogate`:
+- `main.py`: executable python file that performs an vqe surrogate experiment.
+- `vqe.py`: python file containing the main class for the vqe with surrogate cost function.
+- `qml_model`: directory containing python files for the QML model that implements the surrogate vqe cost function.
+- `molecules`: directory containing a family of H4 molecules to use for the vqe with surrogate experiments.
+- `vqe_utils` directory containing python files for vqe functionalities.
+- `results` directory containing all results from previous experiments.

 Additionally, at the root level of this repository, we find:
 - `figures` directory: figures for use in this README file etc.